gmethvin/directory-watcher/README.md

 ## Java API

-Use `DirectoryWatcher.create` to create a new watcher, then use either `watch()` to block the current thread while watching or `watchAsync()` to watch in another thread.
+Use `DirectoryWatcher.builder()` to build a new watcher, then use either `watch()` to block the current thread while watching or `watchAsync()` to watch in another thread.
 This will automatically detect Mac OS X and provide a native implementation based on the Carbon File System Events API.

 ### Java Example